tdworowy/kindle_highlights/md/Why_Programs_Fail_(Zeller_Andreas).md

       Something impossible occurred, and the only solid information is that it really did occur.
 So we must think backwards from the result to discover the reasons.

+      Life can only be understood backwards, but it must be lived forwards. –SØREN AABYE KIERKEGAARD